ASBESTOSIS & MESOTHELIOMA

 Which decision to follow depends on the circumstances of each case.
 It is a decision you will ultimately have to make and we can explain fully the advantages and disadvantages of each.

 It is also important to note that if you are in receipt of certain means tested benefits then receiving any lump sum compensation may put you at risk of losing these benefits.
 You are able to preserve your benefits if you place your compensation in a special needs trust.
 Again we can discuss this with you at the appropriate stage of proceedings.

 One last thing to note, do not become anxious or worried at instructing a solicitor.
 A good solicitor will always have your best interests in mind and will guide you through the whole process.
 It has always been very important to us that our clients do not suffer any further anxiety than they are already experiencing at this difficult time.

 If your former employer has gone out of business you can still claim.

-However they will probably not have any money to pay as your compensation will come from the insurers of the company at the time you worked for them.
+They will probably not have any money to pay however your compensation will come from the insurers of the company at the time you worked for them.